linen-app/bloqboard-lending-wallet/README.md

 ## Prerequisites
 1. Install [Node.js](https://nodejs.org/en/) on your machine (tested with v8.10.0)
 2. [Create an Ethereum account](https://www.myetherwallet.com/) or use existing
-3. Transfer some tokens to this account.
+3. Transfer some ETH and tokens to this account.
 Currently supported tokens: WETH, DAI, ZRX, REP and BAT
 4. Extract private key from your Ethereum account.
 This can be done on myetherwallet.com for example

 ## Installation